PapaCyber/QualysHomeLab/README.md

  ### [Video Demonstration](https://www.loom.com/share/60a8d19134794321ae40ea8c001a5337?sid=8b2610fa-5cb1-420e-b749-c78f318be88e)
 <h2>Description</h2>
 This is my first home lab project in existence.
 In this project, I used a Qualys Virtual Scanner appliance on the Qualys Cloud Platform to scan for vulnerabilities on a Windows 10 virtual machine, using Oracle VM Virtual Box.
 I purposely installed outdated versions of VLC and Firefox to test if the Qualys scanner could pick up those vulnerabilities.
 To begin the process I started off with a non-credential scan and finished it off with a credential scan to show the difference in results.
 After scanning the environment with credentials I began to remediate the vulnerabilities by uninstalling VLC and Firefox.
 Finally, I performed another scan to verify my results.

+The video results are different from the results on the bottom of this page because I didn't record the results for my initial scans.
 <h2>Software & Applications Used</h2>

 - <b>Oracle VM VirtualBox</b> (7.0)